Spring Waltz: Dubbed

 A Tagalog-dubbed DVD was released in the Philippines through Star Records (now Star Music).

 International airings

 Spring Waltz (with no Endless Love IV) aired in the Philippines on ABS-CBN's Primetime Bida line up from December 25, 2007 to February 8, 2008 replacing Princess Sarah and was replaced by Marrying a Millionaire on February 18 the following week.

-It's also aired in Vietnam on Hanoi TV in March 4, 2007.
+It's also aired in Vietnam on Hanoi TV on March 4, 2007.